Table of Contents

 At the Tan Son Nhut Officers Club, I met an Army Captain on his way back to the "States" who briefed me on how to get downtown to the Embassy, which cabs to take, where to stay, and what to look out for, etc. (Ironically, we learned he had been on the ground at An Loc months earlier, when I provided him close air support there.
 Although he thanked me profusely, it was obviously an experience he desperately wanted to put behind him.
 He must have had a very rough time of it there, and I didn't pry.)

 Exhausted and hungry, I went to the hotel restaurant on the top floor.
-It was nearly empty.
+It was virtually empty, save for one other older Vietnamese gentleman at a table far across from me.
 This late in the war, most U.S. personnel had long departed Saigon and Vietnam.
 In fact, it almost seemed as though I was the last American in uniform in Saigon.

 But what really stands out in my memory was this most surreal dinner...

 I sat there in front of this nearly empty restaurant's large picture windows, quietly sipping a scotch and water, alone in my thoughts while waiting for my dinner to arrive.
 Meanwhile I sat mesmerized watching fire-fights and mini-gun tracers well off in the distance, on the perimeter of the city.

 Occasionally, the large picture windows of this hotel's top-floor restaurant would vibrate slightly from the distant, muffled explosions of mortars or other artillery - my not even knowing if they were either friend or foe's explosions.
 To be sure, watching a war from the ground was far different than watching from the sky . . . . even if it was, in this case very distant and non-threatening to me.
 [I later learned that this restaurant/bar was a busy and very popular place earlier in the war, for war correspondents to relax and watch the fire fights in the distance, just as I was doing now.]